algorandfoundation/algokit-cli/README.md

 - Docker - Docker Compose (and by association, Docker) is used to run the AlgoKit LocalNet environment, we require Docker Compose 2.5.0+

 > **Note**
 > If you have previously installed AlgoKit using `pipx` and would like to switch to a different installation method, please ensure that
 > you first uninstall the existing version by running `pipx uninstall algokit`.
 Once uninstalled, you can follow the installation instructions for your preferred platform.

 ## Cross-platform installation

 AlgoKit can be installed using OS specific package managers, or using the python tool [pipx](https://pypa.github.io/pipx/).
 See below for specific installation instructions.

 ### Installation Methods

 - [Windows](#install-algokit-on-windows)
 - [Mac](#install-algokit-on-mac)
 - [Linux](#install-algokit-on-linux)
 - [pipx](#install-algokit-with-pipx-on-any-os)

 ## Install AlgoKit on Windows

 > **Note**
-> Algokit is supported on Windows 10 1709 (build 16299) and later.
+> AlgoKit is supported on Windows 10 1709 (build 16299) and later.
-We have not built a specific binary for ARM architecture.
-However, our x64 binaries can run on ARM devices through Windows' x64 emulation feature.
+> We only publish an x64 binary, however it also runs on ARM devices by default using the built in x64 emulation feature.

 1. Ensure prerequisites are installed